WHAT IS TEMPORARY PROTECTED STATUS?

 Get Help Registering for TPS

-Contact Novo Legal today if you need assistance in registering for Temporary Protected Status.
-As an accredited Denver law firm that has years of experience in immigration law, you can get the help you need during these troubling times.
+Contact Novo Legal today or visit our offices in Denver, Colorado, and Seattle, Washington, if you need assistance in registering for Temporary Protected Status.
+As an accredited law firm that has years of experience in immigration law, you can get the help you need during these troubling times.
 Call Novo Legal today at 303-335-0250 or contact our legal team.